3 min read

 Character

 When there is very little on-point track record to judge an applicant by, the crucible of character becomes more important.
-What you mean by “character” can be hard to define, but we generally know that leadership, trustworthiness, or reliability, initiative, follow through, and creativity are traits we value in good employees.
+What you mean by “character” can be hard to define, but we generally know that leadership, trustworthiness, reliability, initiative, follow-through, and creativity are traits we value in good employees.
 The recent grad’s advisor may be able to help by volunteering information about how the grad pursued his or her studies.
 You might want to determine whether applicants joined and participated in organized groups, evaluating what roles they played in organized groups, and whether they contributed to the success or failure of the group.

 Furthermore, a clean driving record can be an indicator of a young person’s trustworthiness.
 People who are responsible behind the wheel are probably also responsible in other areas of their lives.
 Finally, statistics show that young people commit crimes at a higher rate than older people.
 Don’t trick yourself into trusting someone just because they are fresh out of college and eager for a job.
 Check for criminal records.